 Tips on Hiring UI Designer vs UI Developer

 If you are not well-versed in UI design or development, assessing candidates’ skills and running job interviews might be a little tricky.
 The good news is, there are telling signs that help business owners determine if a professional they are considering has the needed skillset to help the company reach its goals.
-As you hire UI designer vs UI developer, make sure to take these tips into account.
+As you hire a UI designer vs a UI developer, make sure to take these tips into account.

 Tips for Hiring UI Designers

 - Determine your goals.
 The first step to matching candidates successfully is to determine your business’ high-priority tasks.
 Do you have a ready brand book and a visual identity and are looking for a person to execute your vision?
 Or do you, perhaps, need someone with a knack for ideation, willingness to research the market and elaborate on positioning strategies from scratch?
 Depending on your answers to these questions, different candidate skills will be important.

 - Choose candidates who are committed to research.
 A good design is not the one you and a designer consider good-looking, but the one that brings conversions and resonates with end-users.
 When looking for a UI creator, choose a person ready to research best industry practices, and trends – this way, your design will be data-driven and have a better shot at increasing conversions.